rust-stuco/lectures/week6/slides.md

 The Rust community thinks about tests in terms of two main categories: unit tests and integration tests.

 * Unit tests test each unit of code in isolation
-* Integration tests are entirely external to your library
+* Integration tests are external to your library, testing the entire system

 ---